-To install the cover housing in the other position, remove the caps from the retainers.
+To install the luggage cover, insert both ends of the cover housing into the retainers.

 Shopping bag hook

 A shopping bag hook is attached to each side of the cargo area.
 You can hook a light shopping bag or something similar on it.